 - Regulatory Risks: Zomato faces some strict rules, including food safety, delivery rules, and evolving legal requirements.

-- Customer Retention Costs: The company relies heavily on discounts and marketing to keep customers, which affect profitability.
+- Customer Retention Costs: The company relies heavily on discounts and marketing to keep customers, which affects profitability.

 - Delivery Partner Challenges: The company relies on gig workers, which increases the risk of employee dissatisfaction and high resignation.